Fast-64/fast64/fast64_internal/oot/README.md

 4. Compile the game again and use the entrance you chose for ``sEntranceCutsceneTable`` and your cutscene should play.

 Note that you can have the actual address of your cutscene if you use ``sym_info.py`` from decomp.
 Example with ``gHyruleFieldIntroCs``:
-- Command: ``./sym_info.py gHyruleFieldIntroCs`` (on a matching build)
+- Command: ``./sym_info.py gHyruleFieldIntroCs``
 - Result: ``Symbol gHyruleFieldIntroCs (RAM: 0x02013AA0, ROM: 0x27E9AA0, build/assets/scenes/overworld/spot00/spot00_scene.o)``

-If you have a softlock in-game then it you probably did something wrong when creating the cutscene.
+If you have a softlock in-game then you probably did something wrong when creating the cutscene.
 Make sure you set up the bones properly.
 The softlock means the game is playing a cutscene but it's probably reading wrong data.
 Make sure the cutscene is exported, if it's not export it again.